-This is in my opinion easily one of the best long routes that I've done a long time.
+This is in my opinion easily one of the best long routes in the area.
 There is a good mix of climbing involved, from the fantastic splitter hand cracks down low, to some fun face moves in the middle, and the phenomenal diagonal corner up high.
-This is a route that certainly deserves some traffic, and it's probably one of the longest on the wall to boot.

-P-3 Climb the short and excellent chimney feature with a perfect hand/finger sized crack for pro.
+P-3 Climb the short but excellent chimney with a perfect hand/finger sized crack for pro.
 From stance at the top, move up and right to a small stance and belay.
 5.10-

 P-7 Climb out right to the right diagonaling crack/seam.
-Follow this (brief section of C-0 for now) to a stance at the base of a phenomenal left facing corner.
-Follow this corner to a small belay stance where the corer changes directions.
-5.10/11 C0
+Follow this funky and balancy feature to a stance at the base of a phenomenal corner.
+Follow this to a small belay stance where the corer changes directions.
+5.11

 P-8 Climb the right facing corner through a roof and to a nice grassy ledge.
 5.10